Your privacy is important to Truckstop.

 Advertisement.
 Advertisement cookies are used to provide visitors with relevant ads and marketing campaigns.
 These cookies track visitors across websites and collect information to provide customized ads.

 Duration of Cookies.
 We may use “session cookies” or “persistent cookies.”
 Session cookies are temporary and expire once you close your browser or once your session ends.
 Persistent cookies remain on your device for much longer or until you or your browser erases them.
 Persistent cookies have varying durations that are dependent on their expiration date.
+Browser extensions and other downloadable software we provide may use local storage or similar mechanisms on your device to store preferences and operational data.

 Why do we use them?
 We use cookies to collect information about you so we can provide the experiences you request, recognize your visit, track your interactions, improve your experience and detect and prevent fraud.